 Styling of the robe varies for the bachelor’s, master’s and doctoral degrees.
 The width of sleeve border and length of the hood increases with each advanced degree.
 The specially designed gowns include silk-lined hoods with the colors of the college or university that conferred the degree.
 The velvet border identifies the field of learning.
 SUNY hoods are lined with the silk colors of blue and gold.

-The velvet border colors seen most often in the Erie Community College procession, with the fields they represent are:
+The velvet border colors seen most often in the SUNY Erie Community College procession, with the fields they represent are:

 White – Arts, Letters, Humanities Drab – Commerce, Accountancy, Business Purple – Criminal Justice, Law Light Blue – Education Brown – Engineering Apricot – Nursing Dark Blue – Philosophy Sage Green – Physical Education Golden Yellow – Science